Bhurishravas

-Bhoorishravas (भूरिश्रवस् / भूरिश्रवा) was a prince of a minor kingdom in the kingdom of Bahlika and played a role in the Mahabharata epic.
+Bhurishravas (भूरिश्रवस् / भूरिश्रवा) was a prince of a minor kingdom in the kingdom of Bahlika and played a role in the Mahabharata epic.
 Bhurishravas has many different spellings, including "Bhoorisravas(a)", "Bhurisravas(a)", "Bhurishravsa", etc.

 Bhurishrava was the grandson of King Bahlika, who was the elder brother of Shantanu.
 He had three children: Pratip, Prayanja and an unnamed daughter.

-Bhurishravas' father, Somadatta, once clashed with another prince called Sini.
+Bhurishrava's father, Somadatta, once clashed with another prince called Sini.
 When Devaki, the mother of Lord Krishna, was still unwed, many princes competed for her hand in marriage, including Somadatta and Sini, who fought a great battle over her.
 Sini, fighting on behalf of Vasudeva won the battle.
 This incident launched a hatred between the Sini and Somadatta families, leading to a generational rivalry.

 The Bhor Saidan village (भौर सैदां), named after Bhurishravas is located 22 km from Kurukshetra and 13 km from Thanesar on the Kurukshetra-Pehowa road near Bhureeshwar Temple, is one of the Mahabharata pilgrimage sites in Kurukshetra in the Indian state of Haryana.